mohsinaliayub/uikit-apprentice/02-checklists/README.md

-# Bull's Eye
+# Checklists
-A simple game to place the slider as close to the randomly chosen target value as you can.

-Your goal is to place the slider as close as possible to the target value.
-The closer you are, the more points you score.
-Enjoy!
+A simple app that lets you organize to-do items into lists and then check off these items once you've completed them.
+You can also set a reminder on a to-do item that will make the iPhone pop up an alert on the due date, even when the app isn't running.

 ## UIKit Views & Controllers

 The following views are used in creating the UI of the app:
+- UITableView
+- UINavigationController
 - UIStackView
-- UISlider
+- UITextField
 - UILabel
 - UIButton
-- UIAlertController
-- WKWebView

 ## UIKit Concepts